 - full-service property firms that provide planning and development services.

 Jobs are advertised on local councils’ and other recruiting organisations’ websites.
+You could also take a look at industry-specific websites, such as Planning Resource.
 Remember to read job adverts carefully; in some engineering firms, for example, a ‘planner’ is more of a project management role unrelated to town planning.

 The main difference between working in the public and private sectors is that the former will be influenced more by political factors, whereas the latter is driven more by commercial requirements.